-Acera is developing and commercializing a portfolio of fully synthetic surgical materials that act as resorbable scaffolds for soft tissue repair and regeneration.
+Acera is developing and commercializing a portfolio of fully synthetic surgical materials that act as resorbable scaffolds for soft tissue repair.
 Acera’s products are aimed at improving surgical efficiency, reducing surgical complications and cost, and facilitating superior clinical outcomes.
 Acera is run by an experienced and diverse team including the founder and co-inventor of the platform technology underlying the Cerafix® Dura Substitute products.

 MANAGEMENT TEAM and BOARD OF DIRECTORS